Mexico Retirement Communities, Areas, Locations

 Several small towns make up the area surrounding the Lake.
 Ajijic, a town of about 5,000 people, is the area's centerpiece.

 Cobblestone streets and spectacular gardens hidden behind hand-carved wooden gates and colorful walls contribute to its charm.
 This is where most expatriates choose to live and although it is a laid-back place, there's nightlife, lots of restaurants and adequate shopping (for serious shopping, Guadalajara is a short taxi or bus ride away).
 English is spoken, making adapting to this new home easier than in other parts of Mexico.
 Some books and guides will tell you that it's possible to live on $600 a month in Mexico, and we suppose that is true if corners are cut and sacrifices are made.
 We have found, however, that $1,200 per couple is about the average cost for a comfortable (but not elaborate) lifestyle in Chapala.

-Tags: • lago de chapala • chapala homes for sale • chapala architects • chapala construction • guadalajara american retirement
+Tags: • lago de chapala • chapala homes for sale • chapala architects • chapala construction • retirement lake areas

 • retirement by a lake in mexico